shakyShane/laravel4-backbone-marionette/readme.md

 ## Compiling JS
 You'll notice that all the dependencies are loaded and compiled automatically into a single file & your modules are done separately via AMD.
-All you need to do, is run `grunt js-all` and forget about it.
+All you need to do, is run `grunt build-js` and forget about it.

 ## Running the tests
 As I said, it's fully configured for you already & I've even placed a couple of tests in place, just to show you how to go about loading